Naval War: Arctic Circle: Gameplay

 The game environment consists of a 35 mil km2 map, and features dynamic weather and a day/night cycle, which can affect certain game mechanics.
 The game is played in real-time, and no 'pause' functionality is available.
 Time compression is possible up to 120x.

 The game interface contains two viewports, one large and one small, which host a 2D strategic view of the playable map, and a 3D view to observe controllable units.
 The player can switch between the two views in the main display, and the other is shown in the smaller viewport.

 Serving or near-future serving real life sensors, armaments and ordnance are also included.
 Units and equipment in the game have properties and statistics reflect their real life counterparts as far as research by the development team allows.

 There are also civilian tankers, merchant vessels, fishing boats and passenger aircraft present in the game.

 Development

 Turbo Tape Games have released a short series of textual and video 'developer diaries'.

 The development philosophy of the game, according to Turbo Tape Games, is that where there is potentially "a conflict between realism and gameplay, gameplay will win every time", which means that aspects of the game do not always reflect real life, albeit uncommonly.
-For example, "you can launch aircraft at maximum take-off weight with tailwind."

 End-of-support and source code release

-As of January 23, 2013, support for the game has been abandoned by Paradox and Turbo Tape Games, who released a statement saying: "Naval War: Arctic Circle has reached the end of its development, and patches or DLC for the title will no longer be produced under the Paradox Interactive brand."
-On October 16, 2013, the backend part of the game's source code was released to the game community under restrictive license terms.
+As of January 2013, support for the game has been abandoned by Paradox and Turbo Tape Games, and patches or DLC for the title were no longer produced under the Paradox Interactive brand.
+Later in October, the backend part of the game's source code was released to the game community under restrictive license terms.